CVaR-Assisted Custom Penalty Function for Constrained Optimization: Introduction

 Solving unconstrained COP with VQE is straightforward.
 The binary variables are mapped into the Pauli-Z operator, which then sums into the Hamiltonian.
 This is done in such a way that the objectives corresponding to each combination of the binary variables are encoded in the eigenvalues of the Hamiltonian.
 A trial state $\ket{\psi(\bm\theta)}$ is evolved with a parameterized quantum circuit, then the expectation of the Hamiltonian $\expval{H}{\psi(\bm\theta)}$ is then minimized or maximized to approximate the solution of the original problem.
 The Max-cut problem is a benchmark problem in the quantum computing community to evaluate the performances of VQE and QAOA.
 However, constrained COP is more complicated.
 The loss function is usually added with penalty terms to enforce constraints.
+The end result of this formulation is usually a quadratic unconstrained binary optimization (QUBO) program.
 Others use feasibility-preserving circuits to search for solutions only in the feasible space, and these frameworks are categorized under a more general Quantum Alternating Operator Ansatz~\cite{new-qaoa,grover-mixer,th-gm-qaoa,constraint-preserving-qaoa,prog-mis}.
-Recently, a feasibility-guiding loss function is proposed along with its ansatz that requires multi-controlled Toffoli gates~\cite{toffoli-vqa}.
-Here, we focus on the discussion of the penalized loss function.
-The penalized loss function has several drawbacks, such as the unfaithful optimization landscape that does not reflect the original problem, and the introduction of slack variables to the problem that complicates the search space even further.
+Recently, a feasibility-guiding loss function has been proposed along with its ansatz that requires multi-controlled Toffoli gates~\cite{toffoli-vqa}.
+The drawback for the feasibility-preserving circuits is clear---the oracle circuit used to create a superposition of feasibility states is usually deep and requires extra ancilla qubits, which results in more noise in quantum hardware.
+For the multi-controlled Toffoli approach, although the best known implementation of an $n$-qubit Toffoli gate only requires $6n+2$ controlled-NOT (CNOT) gates with depth $\BigO(\log n)$, there is still a considerable amount of CNOT gates, and the error rate of two-qubit gates in quantum hardware is roughly 10 times of one-qubit gates.
+In this work, we focus on the discussion of penalized QUBO, which has several drawbacks, such as the unfaithful optimization landscape that does not reflect the original problem, and the introduction of slack variables to the problem that complicates the search space even further.
 The slack variables are dummy variables that are introduced in the penalty terms of the inequality constraints.